Working Papers

 Presentations: University of Connecticut (2022); University of North Dakota (2022); NHH Norwegian School of Economics (2023); EFMA Annual Meeting (2023); FMA Annual Meeting ( 2023); EALE Conference (2024)

 Abstract: Using the adoption of state-level Paid Family Leave (PFL) laws as an exogenous shock to local labor markets, I examine how firms reallocate labor internally and adjust aggregate investment.
-Consistent with a reduction in labor market frictions, I find firms reallocate labor towards treated establishments, increase the number of employees and establishments in treated states, and reduce total investment in capital expenditures.
+Consistent with a reduction in labor market frictions, I find firms reallocate labor towards treated establishments, are more likely to keep establishments in the treated states, and reduce total investment in capital expenditures.
 The change in investment policy supports the substitutability of labor and capital in a firm’s production function.
 Collectively, the evidence supports the argument that the adoption of a PFL program attracts business activity to the state.

 With Jarrad Harford (University of Washington) and Yiming Qian (University of Connecticut).